reasonml/reason-tools/README.md

 npm install # this will take a few minutes
 ```

 `npm run build` to build the project.
-You also have the granular steps `build:refmt` `build:self` and `build:js` for faster iteration.
+You also have the granular steps `build:self` and `build:js` for faster iteration.

 To load in Chrome, go to `chrome://extensions/` and turn on Developer Mode.
 From there you should be able to select "Load unpacked extension..." and choose `reason-tools/_build/extension`.